penalosa/yformatics.com/src/notes/year-3/security/part-1/network-protocols/notes.md

 ## TCP connections

 TCP connections are established through a three-way handshake.
 The server generally is a passive listener, waiting for a connection request and the client requests a connection by sending out a SYN packet.
-The server responds by sending a SYN/ACK packet, acknowledging the connection and the client responds by sending an ACK to the server, thus establishing connection.
+The server responds by sending a SYN/ACK packet, acknowledging the connection and the client responds by sending an ACK to the server, thus establishing the connection.

-During connection initialization using the three way handshake, initial sequence numbers are exchanged.
-The TCP header includes a 16 bit checksum of the data and parts of the header, including the source and destination.
+During connection initialization using the three-way handshake, initial sequence numbers are exchanged.
+The TCP header includes a 16-bit checksum of the data and parts of the header, including the source and destination.
 ACKs (or lack thereof) and window size are used by TCP to keep track of:

 - Packet loss
 - Network congestion